Maryland Medical Malpractice Lawyer

 Our firm is based in Baltimore and over half of the cases we handle are in this area.
 But we are not just Baltimore malpractice lawyers.
 We have earned literally tens of millions of dollars for clients verdicts in settlements in Washington suburbs like Prince George's County, Montgomery County, and Frederick County.
 We even have obtained multiple seven-figure resolutions of cases outside of Maryland.
 Our focus outside of Maryland is primarily birth injury claims.

 We do not charge an hourly fee.
-We handle malpractice cases on a contingency fee basis.
+We handle malpractice claims on a contingency fee basis.
 You pay nothing unless we win by recovering money damages for you, in your claim.
 Because we put our heart and soul into each case, we are selective about the malpractice cases we accept so that we can devote the time, resources and attention that each client requires and deserves.Free Maryland Malpractice Claim Consultation

 Miller & Zois is the Baltimore law firm that many judges, lawyers, and doctors have turned to after a catastrophic injury or wrongful death due to a medical mistake.
 Why?
 First, our results speak volumes.
 We have gotten these results because our law firm knows how these cases work.
 We know the medicine.
 We have the experience and the tenacity to put you in a position to get the top settlement or verdict at trial.